TanStack/router/docs/framework/react/guide/search-params.md

 ### Arktype Adapter

-[!WARNING]
+> [!WARNING]
-This adapter expects the arktype beta
+> This adapter expects the arktype 2.0-beta package to be installed.

 When using [ArkType](https://arktype.io/) we recommend using the adapter.
 This ensures the correct `input` and `output` types are used for navigation and reading search params